 Accommodations in Fiji with Fabulous Restaurants and Foodie Experiences

-For more advice on planning a foodie holiday, check out The Foodie Guide to Fiji.
+For more advice on planning a foodie holiday, check out The Food Guide to Fiji: Places to Eat & Food Tours.

 At the resort that specialises in sustainability, health and wellbeing, Six Senses Fiji has a focus on unique dining experiences in the Mamanuca Islands.
 Enjoy healthy meals, including many vegetarian and vegan options, at their Tovolea restaurant or join in on a cooking class at their cooking school nestled in herb gardens.
-There’s also the opportunity to visit a Fijian village where you have the opportunity to indulge in an authentic lunch with the villagers.
-Check out more foodie options in the area in the 10 Best Accommodation in the Mamanuca Islands for Foodies.
+There’s also the opportunity to visit a Fijian village where you can indulge in an authentic lunch with the villagers.
+Check out more stunning options in this island group in the 25 Best Resorts in the Mamanuca Islands.

 Check Six Senses Fiji out: